Classicality with(out) decoherence: Concepts, relation to Markovianity, and a random matrix theory approach: Classicality: Derivation and numerical verification

 Last but not least, Fig.~\ref{fig strong coupling} investigates the impact of the coupling strength on classicality, which is directly related to the slowness of $X$.
-Here, weak, medium or strong coupling means that the right hand side of Eq.~(\ref{eq slowness condition}) was fixed to 0.01, 0.1 or 1, which is inversely proportional to the relaxation time scale.
-The plots are done for $N=6000$ using again an initial state as in Fig.~\ref{fig time evo}.
+Here, weak, medium or strong coupling means that the right hand side of Eq.~(\ref{eq slowness condition}) was fixed to 0.01, 0.1 or 1.
 One sees that classicality is well satisfied up to medium coupling strength, but fails in the strong coupling regime.
 This is not a deficit of the present theory because clearly not all observables can behave classical.
-For strong coupling the eigenenergies of the total Hamiltonian can no longer be approximated by the local eigenenergies of the two bands, but are strongly hybridized, and is questionable how far $X$ describes any meaningful energy difference in this case.
+For strong coupling the eigenenergies of the total Hamiltonian can no longer be approximated by the local eigenenergies of the two bands, but are strongly hybridized, and it is questionable how far $X$ describes any meaningful energy difference in this case.